SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 ## Next Steps

-See the [Developer's Guide](/docs/3-getting-started/developer-tutorial/) for how to create a new workflow.
+See the [Developer Tutorial](/docs/3-getting-started/developer-tutorial/) for how to create a new workflow.